 What are your thoughts on boating safety?
 Tell us in the comments below.

 “He was life-flighted to Egleston,” said David Allen, a spokesman with DNR.
 “He had surgery to fix his leg on Saturday and is expected to make a full recovery.”

 With summer almost here and boating season kicking into high gear, officials at the DNR urge caution when on area lakes.
 According to a press release from the DNR, there were 109 boating accidents and 11 boating related fatalities in 2011 in Georgia.
-There has already been a fatal boating accident on Lake Lanier this year.
+There has already been a this year.
 Authorities ask that boat operators remember the law when it comes to boating under the influence.
 In 2011, there were 168 BUI arrests on area lakes.
 The DNR put out a warning to people just prior to the Memorial Day Weekend, which traditionally kicks off the boating season in Georgia.

 “We know that many people will be on the water with family and friends during the upcoming holiday weekend,” Col. Eddie Henderson, Chief of Law Enforcement, said in the release.
 “In an effort to keep everyone safe, we encourage boat operators to stay sober and alert and know Georgia’s boating laws before heading out on the water.”

 DNR offers the following safety rules for boat and personal watercraft (PWC) operators: